 Another “first” for HSV Pickleball was the 2010 Spring Pickleball League.
 More than 35 people played in the weekly competitions which took place during an eight-week time frame.

 The HSV Pickleball Club members, now over 300 strong, began to petition the Property Owners Administration through the Recreation Department Committee Board and Town Hall meetings for improved facilities.
-Detailed plans and cost estimates were submitted and won final POA approval.
-The result is a modern 14 court complex, each court with a cushioned surface, and individually fenced to limit the danger of stray balls.
-There are 7 court lit with modern LED lighting for night play.
+These meetings resulting in the construction of a 14 court complex, individually fenced to limit the danger of stray balls.
+We also have 7 lighted courts with modern LED lighting for night time play.
+Windscreens also provide wind protection for all 14 courts.